Emily LaVelle ’14

 “God made me to be an artist for Him.”

-She eventually made a bold decision to change majors, and three years later, graduated from APU with a Bachelor of Fine Arts in Visual Art.
+She eventually made a bold decision to change majors, and three years later, graduated from APU with a Bachelor of Fine Arts in Visual Art (now the Bachelor of Fine Arts in Art).
 “My mom honored and glorified God in life and in death,” LaVelle said.
 “As an artist, I can honor the gift and memory of my mom in a way that is true to how God made me.”

 Read more of Emily’s story in the APU Life article, “Silent Beauty.”